soniox/speech-to-text-web/README.md

   // Maximum number of audio chunks to buffer in memory before the WebSocket connection is established.
   bufferQueueSize: 1000,

+  // If true, sends a keepalive message every 15 seconds to maintain the connection during periods of silence.
+  keepAlive: false,

   // Callbacks on state changes, partial results and errors.
   onStarted: () => {
     console.log('transcription started');